sitewireco/rnvc-ios-permission-bug/repro_steps.md

       ...
     }
   ```
-prebuild: `npx expo prebuild`
+- prebuild: `npx expo prebuild`
-run on device (not simulator): `npx expo run:ios --device`
+- run on device (not simulator): `npx expo run:ios --device`

-prompt for permissions appears, even though it is impossible for the codepath to reach the Camera invocation.
+A prompt for permissions appears, even though it is impossible for the codepath to reach the Camera invocation.